 Reversed polarity on compass

 On a recent navigation course, a client discovered that he had reversed the polarity on his compass.
 There may be many of you out there who know about this already, but probably a fair number who will still be taken by surprise.
 This eventuality has probably never crossed your mind.

 The magnetic needle on your compass can have its polarity reversed if it comes into contact with anything with a strong magnetic field.
 The obvious example would be a magnet, but who on earth carries a magnet out on a mountain walk?
 Well, surprisingly, an increasing number of us might unwittingly be carrying actual magnets with us.
 Some manufacturers use magnets in their fastenings and closures.
 A ‘notorious’ example of this is a magnetic attachment on the drinking tube of some hydration bladders.

 However, there is a much more likely culprit – the 21st Century walker will never be far from something with all sorts of magnetic fields, namely their mobile phone.
 Chalk and cheese; oil and water; mobile phones and compasses.
-They don’t go together, as this article will explain.
+They just don’t go together.

 Last weekend, a client had put his compass into the same pocket as his mobile phone.
 When he pulled the compass out to take a bearing it was quite clearly 180 degrees out from every other compass in the group.

 So what can we do about it?